Richard Johnson (mayor)

-Richard Johnson is an American politician and city manager who served as Mayor of Taunton, Massachusetts and City Manager of Lowell, Massachusetts.
+Richard Johnson (born June 11, 1942) is an American politician and city manager who served as Mayor of Taunton, Massachusetts and City Manager of Lowell, Massachusetts.

+Early life

+Johnson spent his youth in Tyngsborough, Massachusetts and Dracut, Massachusetts.
+His father worked in a Lowell textile mill then served on the city's police force.
+The family moved to Taunton when Johnson was twelve and he played football at Taunton High School.
+One of his teammates was future Taunton mayor Theodore J. Aleixo Jr. Johnson attended Boston University and was a member of the Boston University Terriers football team.
+He graduated from Bridgewater State College.

+Career

 Early career

-Prior to running for office, Johnson served as an administrative assistant to Taunton Mayor Theodore J. Aleixo, Jr. and as Director of the Taunton Housing Authority.
+From 1971 to 1975, Johnson worked in Taunton's recreation department.
+He then served as an administrative assistant to Mayor Aleixo.
+From 1976 to 1982, he was director of the Taunton Housing Authority.

 Mayor of Taunton

 In 1981, incumbent Mayor Joseph Amaral chose not to seek re-election and Johnson ran to succeed him.
 He finished first in the preliminary election with 4289 votes, defeating Amaral's administrative assistant Walter Precourt Jr. (2776 votes), City Councilman Tijuana Goldstein-Star (2729 votes), recent Syracuse University graduate David Goren (262 votes), and rock musician Russell N. Hurst (76 votes).
 He defeated Precourt in the general election 7266 votes to 6030.

 During Johnson's first term, the city suffered economic misfortune as Parker Brothers and Paragon Gear shut down their Taunton plants.

 Although the city suffered through an economic slump and high unemployment during Johnson's early years as mayor, by 1987 unemployment in Taunton was at the lowest point on record.
 In 1986, GTE chose Taunton as the location for its new plant.
 In 1989, The Pyramid Companies announced plans to build a mall in Taunton, which would become the Silver City Galleria.

 In 1990, Johnson prevented hip hop group 2 Live Crew from performing in Taunton, stating that he wanted to protect his community from the potential for violence and from the band's "outward display of immorality".

 In 1991, Johnson was defeated in his bid for a sixth term, losing to Robert Nunes 6922 votes to 6741.